Glen Derwent is the perfect base to explore all the the Derwent Valley has to offer.

 New Norfolk is home to many antique stores including the massive Willow Court complex just outside of the CBD, several stores on (or just off) High Street such as The Drill Hall Emporium or New Norfolk Antiques and the Ring Road Antique Centre, on the Hobart side of New Norfolk.

 Glen Derwent has a long history of hop growing.
 The surrounding region is still a major hop growing centre for the worlds finest beers and and is a growing region for high quality cold climate wines, so it is only fitting that you take the time to sample some of the local beverages.
+All perfect for you to BYO to Glen Derwent.

 Between Hobart and New Norfolk are the Moorilla Estate, Laurel Bank, Stefano Lubiana and Derwent Estate wineries.
 Other vineyards further up the valley, such as Kinvarra Estate, do not currently have cellar door sales.